RV Insurance for Rentals: What It Covers & What It Doesn’t

 Do I actually need RV insurance when I rent an RV?

 You always need some form of RV insurance to drive legally, but how much extra you need depends on what’s already included in your rental and how much risk you’re willing to carry.
 The simplest way to decide is to look at three things and match your coverage to the honest answers.
+Decisions about what coverage to choose depend on the specific policy terms and individual circumstances

 Start by looking at the basic package that comes with the RV: